“Any organization that won’t take the trouble to be both clear and personal in its writing will lose friends, customers, and money.”

 Enthusiasm, drive, and energy are virtues.
 Yet unbridled drive can turn into impatience.
 Impatience can lead you to start writing your business book without adequate preparation.
 Submitting to the urge to get on with the writing is a common mistake.
 Slow down.
 Plan first.

 Writing a book and building a house share common principles.
-Construction companies don’t build each room, put in windows, doors, paint the walls and install furniture, then move onto the next room.
+Construction companies don’t build each room, put in windows, and doors, paint the walls and install furniture, then move to the next room.
 But this linear method is used by beginning writers.
 Crafting each paragraph before moving to the next may work for a short blog post, but not for long-form writing.
 Planning your business book matters.

-An architect produces a plan of a building.
+An architect produces a plan for a building.
 A contractor collects resources, provides skilled labor, and then goes about construction.
-It’s easier and cost-effective for the building owner to make changes at the architectural planning stage.
+It’s easier and more cost-effective for the building owner to make changes at the architectural planning stage.
 Once materials have been bought and construction is underway, changes will be expensive.
 This is true for a book, too.

 We talk about writing a book, but really we build a book.
 It’s an engineering project (and a creative one).
 Ideas, data, and stories all have to fit into a cohesive whole.
 A construction project and a book both need scaffolding in place before construction/writing begins.
 Everything you write depends upon primary decisions about your topic and readership.
 You’ll save yourself a lot of suffering later on if your book has a firm foundation—before you write.

 No book doctor enjoys delivering a painful diagnosis.
 It’s frustrating to undo weeks or months of work because the book has lost its direction.
 If you have a limited budget for hiring a ghostwriter, consider hiring help at the planning stage only.
 Why?
 Because fixing a manuscript with no solid foundation usually means a complete rewrite.